Amazon’s COVID-19 blog: daily updates on how we’re addressing the crisis

 New $5 million fund for small businesses in Amazon’s Seattle neighborhood

 We created a $5 million Neighborhood Small Business Relief Fund to help Seattle-area small businesses during this economically challenging time.
 The fund will support businesses with fewer than 50 employees or less than $7 million in annual revenue.
 To qualify for a grant, businesses should have a physical presence within a few blocks of Amazon’s Regrade or South Lake Union offices, be open to the general public, and rely on foot traffic for customers.
 Additionally, we are subsidizing two full months of rent for tenants in Amazon-owned buildings.
 Full story.

 Amazon donates $1 million to COVID-19 Response Fund

 We’ve contributed $1 million to a COVID-19 Response Fund to rapidly deploy resources to community-based organizations at the front lines of the Puget Sound region’s COVID-19 outbreak.
 The fund, which is hosted by the Seattle Foundation, will provide flexible resources to nonprofits and community-based organizations working with those disproportionately affected by the pandemic and the economic consequences of the outbreak.
 Initial grants will support organizations helping those without sick leave or health insurance, medically fragile individuals, and healthcare workers.
 Full story.

 Amazon employees recommended to work from home

-In light of ongoing international COVID-19 developments, we now recommend all employees who can work from home to do so through April 10.
+In light of ongoing international COVID-19 developments, we now recommend all employees who can work from home to do so.
 Employees and partners whose work requires being in their workplace have access to all of their usual paid and unpaid time-off benefits.